-Automation has become one of the most powerful marketing tools in business today, with systemized processes leading you towards better-informed customers and less frustration during the buying process.
+Automation has become one of the most powerful marketing tools in business today, with systemized processes leading you toward better-informed and less frustrated customers during the buying process.

 Marketing automation helps your business scale effectively by providing essential time-saving and cost-cutting measures.
 In fact, Gartner reported that by 2024, organizations that utilize automation technologies would lower their operational costs by 30%.

 Automation is more than just a top-of-the-funnel conversion tool.
-When businesses implement automation for the entire customer journey versus getting leads to convert only once, they find it drives lifetime value for customers.
+When businesses implement automation for the entire customer lifecycle across multiple channels versus getting leads to convert only once, they find it drives lifetime value for customers.

-It’s like a virtual assistant that helps turn leads into first-timers, guides them through the customer journey to repeat buyers, and ultimately turns them into loyalists.
+It’s like a virtual assistant that helps turn leads into first-timers, guides them through the customer journey map to repeat buys, and ultimately turns them into loyalists.

 One major benefit of automation is the reliability factor.
 At Patch, we surveyed people and asked why they hadn’t returned to a store they only visited once.
 The most common response was that they simply “didn’t think about it.”

-How to Automate the Customer Journey During Each Stage
+How to Automate the Customer Experience During Each Stage of Their Journey

 Now that we have a better understanding of how automation is used, let’s look at how its implemented in each stage.